Sweltering Sauna or Cold Plunge? Getting Comfortable with Being Uncomfortable Can Boost Performance and Health. UPDATEDMay 23, 2023

 For women in the menopause transition who need help with thermoregulation, especially around sleep, I recommend taking a cool shower before bedtime to help bring down the core temperature and lull you to sleep.
 Start with the water on warm (so you don’t shock your system) and gradually turn the hot water down until the temperature is cool and you feel chilled.
 Then get in your PJs, curl up in your sheets, and feel the pleasant tiredness wash over you.

 If you’re interested in incorporating cold plunges into your regular routine, remember that women do not need as cold a plunge as men.
-Women start shivering at a higher temperature than men and feel colder and less comfortable than men during the same cooling protocol.
+Women start shivering at a higher temperature than men, are more sensitive to cold exposure, and feel colder and less comfortable than men during the same cooling protocol.
 The research into specific protocols is still sparse, but in general, cold water immersion is exposure up to the shoulders or neck to water between 32 and 59 degrees F (0 to 15 degrees C).
 Immersion times range from 2 x 30 seconds with 2 minutes between at the lowest temperatures; to 6 x 3 minutes at 59 degrees F/15 degrees C.

 We hate SPAM.
 We will never sell your information, for any reason.